-The names of the directors of the ICAV as at 30 June 2023 are set out on page 2.
+The names of the directors of the ICAV as at 30 June 2024 are set out on page 2.
 There were no changes to the Directors during the year.
+The Directors are not required to retire by rotation.

 Mr. Hermanus Steyn and Mr. Carey Millerd are directors of the Manager.